 West Coast University offers the following types of course delivery modalities.
 Please see an Admissions Representative or Registrar for a current listing of courses and delivery methods.

 FACE-TO-FACE WEB ENHANCED COURSE

-Course that is delivered entirely face-to-face and uses the institution's Learning Management System to augment the course.
+Course that is delivered entirely face-to-face on campus or at a learning site (e.g., clinical, practicum, externship, internship) and uses the institution's Learning Management System to augment the course.